-Every January, thousands of companies from around the globe descend on Las Vegas for the Consumer Electronics Show where they unveil their coolest new gadgets and gizmos.
+Every January, thousands of companies from around the globe descend on Las Vegas for the Consumer Electronics Show, where they unveil their coolest new gadgets and gizmos.
 And popular to contrary belief, they aren’t all robots.
 Nope.
-In fact, a lot of the hot new products showcased are often designed for babies and kids, and with the explicit goal of making parents lives easier.
-This year is no different.
-Which is why we’re paying careful attention and rounding up some of the best new parenting tech set to hit stores in the coming months.
-From sleep trainers to smart monitors to a toothbrush that tricks your kid into brushing, here are five to keep an eye out for in 2018.
+In fact, a lot of the hot new products showcased are often designed for babies and kids, with the explicit goal of making parents lives easier.
+This year was no different.
+Which is why we paid careful attention and rounded up some of the best new toys and parenting tech set to hit stores in the coming months.
+From sleep trainers to smart baby monitors to a toothbrush that tricks your kid into brushing, here are five to keep an eye out for in 2018.

 Kolibree Magik Smart Toothbrush

 Bringing the power of Pokémon to dental hygiene, this French smart toothbrush uses computer vision and an augmented reality game to get kids to brush their chompers.
 A sensor in the brush detects where it’s positioned in the mouth ⏤ in order to coach kids on proper technique ⏤ and the Go Pirate! game takes them on an adventure where they collect coins and hunt for treasure as they brush.
 Parents can also get reports detailing both how much and how well their kid is doing.